sonic-net/SONiC/doc/acl/Dynamic-ACL-Design.md

 #### CONFIG DB

-A new table `DYNAMIC_ACL_RULE` is introduced to `CONFIG DB` to record the ACL rules with a boolean flag, timestamp of creation, timestamp of expiration and TTL of an ACL rule.
+A new table `TIME_BASED_ACL_RULE` is introduced to `CONFIG DB` to record the ACL rules with timestamp of creation and timestamp of expiration.

-The new table contains all fileds of a normal ACL rule, and 4 new fields are added: `is_dynamic`, `creation_time`, `expiration_time` and `ttl`.
+The new table contains all fileds of a normal ACL rule, and 2 new fields are added: `creation_time` and `expiration_time`.
 The new fields definition is listed below:
 ```
 key: ACL_RULE_TABLE:table_name:seq  ; key of the rule entry in the table, seq is the order of the rules
                                     ; when the packet is filtered by the ACL "policy_name".
                                     ; A rule is always assocaited with a policy.

 ;field          = value
-is_dynamic      = true/false  ; Boolean; Optional.
-Indicate the rule is a time-based ACL rule.
 creation_time   = Integer     ; timestamp when the rule is created or refreshed
 expiration_time = Integer     ; timestamp when the rule is expired
-ttl             = Integer     ; the ttl, in second
 is_absolute_time_range = true/false ; This is a purpose for next stage
 is_periodic_time_range = true/false ; to support periodic time range
 start_time             = Integer